-The policy applies to the recruitment and selection of teaching staff including Headteachers, Deputy and support staff at Orleans Primary School.
+The policy applies to the recruitment and selection of teaching staff including Headteachers, Deputy and Assistant Head teachers, and support staff at Orleans Primary School.

 The policy also covers checks schools should undertake when using agency staff and volunteers.

 This policy has been drawn up following consultation with the recognised trade unions.